TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 8/Proverbs 8.35.md

 ---

-For whoso findeth me findeth life, And shall obtain favor of Jehovah.
+For whoever finds me, finds life, and will obtain favor from Yahweh.